I-Ying-Hsu/Climate-Stress-Test-Netherlands/README.md

 The core question it answers: *If a 1-in-100-year coastal flood event occurs in 2050, how much does the Loss Given Default (LGD) migrate for each loan in the portfolio — and which assets are most exposed?*

+The methodology is aligned with the DNB physical climate risk framework and ECB supervisory expectations for climate stress testing.
 ---

 ## Methodology